-The Data Protection Officer has operational responsibility for Subject Access Requests.
+The Data Protection officer has operational responsibility for Subject Access Requests but these will be managed by the Data Controller.

 All staff must be aware of how to recognise and manage a subject access request.
 Training will be provided to staff likely to be in receipt of requests covering:-